tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

   NOTE: script must be run after completing postinstallation setup!

-  e.g. `~/.oh-my-zsh` must be created before running the script:

-  - _~/.oh-my-zsh/_ must exist so that script could copy custom theme there
-  - oh-my-zsh installation script will rename existing _~/.zshrc_ into _.zshrc.pre-oh-my-zsh_ -\> symlink _~/.zshrc_ into home directory
-    after oh-my-zsh is installed

   this script:

   - creates symlinks for all config files and directories